Fully proofed dough

 Then, grab the top and fold it up and down to just above the middle.
 Using both hands, grab the new top and gently roll it down into a long tube (imagine rolling down a beach towel or yoga mat).

-At this point, you can choose to top the bread dough by rolling it on a towel spread with oats, seeds, or other toppings.
+At this point, you can top the bread dough by rolling it on a towel spread with oats, seeds, or other toppings.

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf